Shimura correspondence for level $p^2$ and the central values of $L$-series II: Special points for level

-Comparing the right hand side of~\eqref{eq:formula:B} in the theorem above with the formula~\eqref{eq:formula:A} for the Fourier coefficients of the form $g_{\sA}^{(p^2)}$ in Theorem~\ref{thm:rankin}, we obtain an explicit formula for $g_{\sA}^{(p^2)}$ in terms of special points.
+Comparing the right hand side of~\eqref{eq:formula:B} in Theorem~\ref{thm:heights} with the formula~\eqref{eq:formula:A} for the Fourier coefficients of the form $g_{\sA}^{(p^2)}$ in Theorem~\ref{thm:rankin}, we obtain an explicit formula for $g_{\sA}^{(p^2)}$ in terms of special points.